-

 It’s the end of Royal Dutch Shell (as we know it)

 One week ago, my dear comrades Marie-Sol and Archana from Shell Must Fall have launched the Future Beyond Shell podcast, discussing with distinguished researchers various pathways to dismantle the carbon major.
 The highlights for me were the episodes on Bankrupcy and Nationalisation, but I highly recommend you to check out all the flavours!
-Today, we Read more
+Today, we woke up to a MAJOR PLOT TWIST: Shell has decided to abandon its motherland of 130 years and its “Royal Dutch” moniker, and restructure the formerly Anglo-Dutch company under the Union Jack and become a fully UK-based entity.
+We are expected to believe that this… Read more

 -